ansible/ansible/docsite/rst/test_strategies.rst

 If writing some degree of basic validation of your application into your playbooks, they will run every time you deploy.

-As such, deploying into a local development VM and a state environment will both validate that things are according to plan ahead of your production deploy.
+As such, deploying into a local development VM and a stage environment will both validate that things are according to plan ahead of your production deploy.

 Your workflow may be something like this::